aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ## Overview

-**Guidance for MediaLake on AWS** provides a comprehensive, serverless, and scalable platform for media ingestion, processing, management, and workflow orchestration on AWS.
-MediaLake enables you to connect various storage sources, ingest and organize media at scale, run customizable processing pipelines (such as proxy/thumbnail generation and AI enrichment), and integrate with both AWS native and partner services.
+**Guidance for Media Lake on AWS** provides a comprehensive, serverless, and scalable platform for media ingestion, processing, management, and workflow orchestration on AWS.
+Media lake enables you to connect various storage sources, ingest and organize media at scale, run customizable processing pipelines (such as proxy/thumbnail generation and AI enrichment), and integrate with both AWS native and partner services.

-MediaLake is designed for:
+Media lake is designed for:
 - Media organizations and content creators needing automated processing and enrichment of large media libraries.
 - Use cases such as media asset management, automated compliance, and media AI/ML workflows.
 - Organizations requiring secure, event-driven, and highly available media workflows.